WebexCC/webexcc.github.io/_pages/Evaluate.md

 With this in mind, you likely cannot use typical AI code generation tools, even the built-in one inside of Webex Connect.
 You might have success with the results, but you also might be fighting an unwinnable battle.
 I touch on this later in the article.

-In this article, I aim to teach you the basics of the Evaluate node, but not make you a Javascript expert.
+In this article, I aim to make you an Evaluate node expert, but not make you a Javascript expert.

+# What is the Evaluate Node?

+Simply put, the Evaluate node executes Javascript code, while optionally working with input and output variables, and then returning to flow execution through branching.
+For an example of why you might use the Evaluate node, look no further than the [sample webex connect flows on github](https://github.com/CiscoDevNet/webexcc-digital-channels/tree/main/Webex%20Connect%20Flows).
+Specifically, at the time of this writing, the [v3.3 Live Chat flow](https://github.com/CiscoDevNet/webexcc-digital-channels/blob/main/Webex%20Connect%20Flows/v3.3/Template/Media%20Specific%20Workflows/LiveChatInboundFlow.workflow.zip) uses the Evalute node quite heavily to process inbound messages, their attachments, all while caring for PCI data, etc.

-# Bare Bones Script
+# Bare-Bones Script

 The most basic script you could possibly write, returns a value of any type, and also has one output branch, which matches your return value, and is given some kind of label.